Canada has one of the best vaccine safety programs in the world. Here are some important things you should know about vaccine safety:

 We all play a role in keeping vaccines safe.

-You play an important role in keeping vaccines safe by reporting any unexpected or serious reactions to your doctor or community health centre.
+You play an important role in keeping vaccines safe by reporting any unexpected or serious reactions to your doctor or local health unit.
 An unexpected or serious reaction after getting a vaccine is called an adverse event following immunization.
 Not all adverse events that occur after getting a vaccine are caused by the vaccine.